News & Trending Investing News

 "We believe in having cash.
 There've been a few times in history and there will be more times in history where if you don't have it, you don't get to play the next day."

-As markets continue to struggle in 2022, Buffett is holding cash for upcoming investment opportunities, as well as to keep companies afloat.
+Buffett believes in holding cash for upcoming investment opportunities, as well as to keep companies afloat.

-He further emphasizes this point about holding cash by saying, “It's like oxygen.
-It’s there all the time, but if it disappears for a few minutes…it’s all over.”
+He further emphasized this point about holding cash by saying, "It's like oxygen.
+It's there all the time, but if it disappears for a few minutes…it's all over."

 Don't invest in crypto